capsidjs/genel/README.md

 # Non standard tags

-To use genel with any tag name:
+To use genel with any tag name, call `genel` as a function and you'll get the tag function of the given name:

 ```js
 const customTag = genel('x-custom-tag')